xtdb/xtdb-tutorial/5-match.nextjournal.md

 > Well done, you’ve had a productive week.
 > We have one final task for you to do before you finish for the week
 >
-> You need to go to Jupiter and meet Kaarlang, it’s his last day working for us and he needs to delete his trade clients from his personal xtdb node for data protection.
+> You need to go to Jupiter and meet Kaarlang, it’s his last day working for us and he needs to delete his trade clients from his personal XTDB node for data protection.
 >
 > \- Helios Banking Inc.